-This page titled 1.5: Eating Disorders is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by Martha Lally and Suzanne Valentine-French via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 8.5: Eating Disorders is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by Martha Lally and Suzanne Valentine-French via source content that was edited to the style and standards of the LibreTexts platform.

-6.5: Eating Disorders by Martha Lally and Suzanne Valentine-French is licensed CC BY-NC-SA 3.0.
+• 6.5: Eating Disorders by Martha Lally and Suzanne Valentine-French is licensed CC BY-NC-SA 3.0.
 Original source: http://dept.clcillinois.edu/psy/LifespanDevelopment.pdf.

-1.6: Cognitive Development in Adolescence

-Learning Objectives: Cognitive Development in Adolescence
+8.6: Cognitive Development in Adolescence

-- Describe Piaget's formal operational stage and the characteristics of formal operational thought - Describe adolescent egocentrism - Describe Information Processing research on attention and memory - Describe the developmental changes in language - Describe the various types of adolescent education - · Identify changes in high school drop-out rates based on gender and ethnicity
+- Learning Objectives: Cognitive Development in Adolescence - Describe Piaget's formal operational stage and the characteristics of formal operational thought - Describe adolescent egocentrism - Describe Information Processing research on attention and memory - Describe the developmental changes in language - Describe the various types of adolescent education - · Identify changes in high school drop-out rates based on gender and ethnicity